Mormoran/twitter_django/readme.md

 The website will allow users to analyze and gather usage trends and statistics for any Twitter user account over time.

+The site will fetch and parse data from the user’s timeline up to 3,200 tweets (which is the limit imposed by Twitter’s API), providing insights displayed using data visualisation tools for easier understanding.

+The initial or beta version of the site will showcase the following information to users:
+- Detailed view of individual tweets in a scatter plot, showing all tweets over a historical timeline divided in 24 hour segments with the tweet's text body included in the point tooltip.
+- A bar chart comparing daily tweets and retweets.
+- A series of pie charts that show original tweets and retweets, tweets using hashtags and without them, and tweets by day of the week, and tweets sent over different times of the day.
+- A bar chart showing the number of tweets per day.

 Scope 2 - Commercial dashboard.

 A host of in-depth charts and scheduled retrieval of any user's timeline will ensure the latest trends and tweets are always accessible.
 More advanced charts will also show much more detailed usage data and statistics and allow the customer to spot potential revenue streams, weaknesses in their campaigns or opportunities to engage different audiences.

+It is also planned that the dashboard will offer real time updates, changing as a user continues to tweet.

 ##### User stories:

-- As a People Operations Coordinator, I want to find and hire a team of performers, so I can give a special touch to my office’s Christmas party.
+- As a social media influencer, I want to make sure I maintain my ratio of original content higher than my retweets, so I can establish a name as a content creator and not just a sharer.
-- As a bridesmaid, I want to find an illusionist that will perform at my friend’s engagement party, so I can surprise her and her family.
+- As a small business owner, I want to monitor that the shop’s assistant manager is tweeting on behalf of our business at the right times, so we can reach our audience more effectively.
-- As a cocktail bar owner, I want to have a list of reliable performers I can call and book on semi-regular basis, so I can throw themed events for my customers.
+- As a marketing agency executive, I want to confirm a potential collaborator is active and consistent on Twitter, so I can make an informed decision before offering them a contract.
-- As a mother of a 7 year old, I want to see images and descriptions of the performers, so I can get a sense of whether their show will be suitable for a children’s party.
+- As a journalist, I want to see what is the period of the day when I am more frequently tweeting, so I can adjust it to those times where my readers are more likely to be online.
+- As a blogger, I want to see my proportion of tweets per day of the week, so I can make sure I am remembering to tweet evenly and not only when I’ve spare time.

 ##### Mockups and wireframes

-See the mockup

 The mockup for this project was created with Balsamiq.